 - Prepare business plan for bank or other third party

 - Put in place robust financial controls so that you are able to manage your own finances effectively

 Depending on what works for you we can agree a monthly retainer or quote for a one off project.

 What to do next

-If you are not already a member then JOIN NOW and we will arrange for you to have your initial member review.
+If you are not already a member then JOIN NOW and we will arrange for you to have your initial member review and financial review.
 From here we will agree what further consultancy support would be suitable for your firm and then provide you with a proposal and quote based on these discussions.

 If you would like to talk to someone before joining, or are already a member of Symphony Legal and are looking for additional support, then complete the form below or contact Kayleigh Maggs (email@example.com) who would be happy to talk through options with you.

 A three partner practice had a substantial overdraft facility – the result of previous partners leaving and investment in property.
 The bank had placed the firm into business support and insisted on an independent business review of the practice (IBR).
 Our consultancy team were engaged and represented the partners in a meeting with the bank and the IBR provider.
 Typical of many practices there was significant lockup in the practice from many years of poor credit control and slow billing of WIP.